northstowekarate/northstowekarate.github.io/faq/index.md

 ## How do I get my next belt?

 Gradings are practical assessments to check if you're ready for the next grade.
 These are held around 3 times per year.
-You can read the requirements for each kyu grade (colour belt) in our [kyu syllabus](/kyu-syllabus/).
+You can read the requirements for each kyu grade (colour belt) in our [syllabus](/syllabus/).

 ## Why learn karate?